Iain Greenshields

-The Right Reverend Iain MacLeod Greenshields is a Church of Scotland minister, serving as Moderator of the General Assembly since 2022.
-He was ordained in 1984, and previously served as minister of St Margaret's Parish Church in Dunfermline, Fife.
-His wife Linda is a teacher of Religious, Moral and Philosophical Studies at Levenmouth Academy, Buckhaven.
+Iain MacLeod Greenshields is a Church of Scotland minister, who served as Moderator of the General Assembly from 2022 to 2023.
+He undertook key roles as Moderator for the funeral of Elizabeth II and the Coronation of Charles III.
+He was ordained in 1984, and was latterly (until 2025) the minister of St Margaret's Community Church in Dunfermline, Fife where he had been a minister for 16 years.
+His wife Linda is a teacher of religious, moral and philosophical studies at Levenmouth Academy, Buckhaven.She has taught for 42 years.

-Education and early career
+Education and career

 The son of a Glasgow police officer, Greenshields grew up in Glasgow and studied theology at the University of Glasgow.
 His first parish ordination was in Cranhill.
 In 1993, he moved on to Larkhall, Lanarkshire.
 During this time, he became involved with ministry to offenders, as chaplain of Shotts prison and the Longriggend Young Offenders Institute.
 He moved to Kensaleyre in 2002, where he remained until 2007.
 It was then that he transferred to St Margaret's Community Church of Dunfermline.
+He retired from this role in 2025.

+In May 2023, he took part in the coronation of Charles III and Camilla, presenting a Bible to the King.

 Political views

 Greenshields has publicly attacked the deportation policies of the United Kingdom.
 He has a keen interest in addiction issues, arguing that drug possession should be decriminalized.
+He is an ambassador for Epilepsy Scotland, having lived with the condition himself for nearly 65 years.
+He is a supporter of Society for the Protection of Unborn Children (SPUC), Tearfund and The Barnabas Trust.
+His views politically are social democratic.